 When we glance from place to place in the view our eyes move over a constant image even though the images on our retinas are changing wildly.
 When we move our heads the whole image changes and is no longer constant.
 Our view is like an image on the inside of a large sphere that has our head inside it.
-If we walk in a straight line the image maintains its orientation, being stable in the direction of our motion even if we move our heads to look to the side.

 If we spin round and round with our eyes and heads fixed in position relative to the body and attempt to walk forward the image becomes unstable and it is difficult to maintain balance.
 This is an amusing party trick for the young.

 When we are stationary the centre of the view is set by the position of our head.
 Our vision is a sphere of events that can be inspected with eye movements and wholly rotated by body and head movements.

 When the visual sphere is being rotated it seems to move against a deeper, fixed background.